 Purpose: This policy prescribes standards and responsibilities related to workers’ compensation and transitional return to work programs at Eastern Washington University.

-History: This policy supersedes UGS Policy 600-080-080 and -090.
-It was adopted by the Board of Trustees on March 21, 2014 and is effective as of that date.
+History: This policy supersedes the previous version dated March 21, 2014.
+It was approved by the Board of Trustees on May 29, 2020 and is effective as of that date.

 Applicability: This policy applies to employees and registered volunteers (as described under Title 51, RCW), who perform services for the university.
 Transitional return to work applies to all employees eligible to receive wage replacement benefits under RCW 51.32.090.

 The goal of Eastern Washington University’s workers’ compensation program is to provide relief to employees and registered volunteers injured in their work in accordance with the Industrial Insurance Act, Title 51 RCW.
 The university purchases workers’ compensation insurance from the Washington State Department of Labor and Industries (L&I).

 (1) Employees: Coverage begins automatically the first day of employment for all employees.

 (2) Registered Volunteers: Registration of all volunteers is required per EWU Policy 401-04.
 Volunteers will be registered with Human Resources (HR).
 Registered volunteers are entitled to receive medical aid benefits for injuries sustained during approved volunteer activities.